JGAVEN/Lego-GPT/README.md

 | All new code in this repo (backend, solver, front-end) | **MIT** |

 Lego® is a trademark of the LEGO Group, which does not sponsor or endorse this project.

+## 8. Project Wrap‑Up & Handoff

+All major features are now implemented:

+* Upload one or more photos of your bricks.
+The PWA merges the detections into a single inventory file.
+* Generate a construction proposal from that inventory and request alternate builds by changing the prompt or seed.
+* Each option is logged under `/history` so you can review past builds.
+* When a model is chosen, a PDF with step‑by‑step instructions is available via `instructions_url`.
+* The responsive PWA works on laptops and mobile devices with intuitive navigation.

+The codebase is ready for rollout.
+See the Quick‑Start section for running the API, workers and PWA.
+New maintainers can consult `docs/ARCHITECTURE.md` for component details.